-Environmental factors can mitigate genetic risk for developing alcohol problemsNovember 8th, 2012 in Addiction /
+Environmental factors can mitigate genetic risk for developing alcohol problemsNovember 8, 2012 in Medicine & Health / Addiction

 Alcohol use during adolescence is harmful on multiple levels, including an increased risk for developing alcohol use disorders (AUDs) later in life.
 Recent research suggests that genetic influences are moderated by environmental factors.
 A new study of gene-environment interactions between a functional single nucleotide polymorphism (SNP) of the μ-opioid receptor (OPRM1) gene (A118G) and the risk for developing an AUD during adolescence, with a specific focus on the influence of parenting practices or affiliation with deviant peers, has confirmed that environmental factors can moderate this association.

 Results will be published in the February 2013 issue of Alcoholism: Clinical & Experimental Research and are currently available at Early View.

 "The harmful effects of underage drinking are well documented," said Robert Miranda, associate professor in the department of psychiatry and human behavior at Brown University and corresponding author for the study.
 "They include injury-related death, suicide, victimization, academic failure and dropout, and possibly irreversible damage to the developing brain."